 Practicum is open to students of all experience levels.
 The only requirement is a high school diploma.
-The programs range in price between $600 and $1,000.
+The programs range in price between $1,200 and $2,000.
 The first 20 hours of each program are free.
-Students should be prepared to devote at least 20 hours per week to their studies.

 Practicum covers the soft skills students will need to get hired.
 Live coding sessions with tutors from the tech industry and Practicum’s career accelerator will complement a student’s hard skills and make the job search easier.
 Students also complete a portfolio of up to 15 projects.
 Practicum offers its graduates career prep courses to help them prepare for the job hunt.
 Students receive guidance on current job opportunities so that they can find a good fit.
 Practicum is very serious about helping students find work.
 If graduates do not get a new job or a promotion within six months of completing the program, Practicum will refund the cost of tuition.